How to offer pay later financing to customers – in-depth intro to the BNPL industry

 The Standard edition of TurnKey Pay Later provides end-to-end automation of the B2C finance lifecycle and is the easiest to use and launch lending platform in existence.
 It digitizes application processing, vendor management, origination, risk scoring, payments collection, and reporting.
 The platform’s bank-grade AI under the hood analyzes borrowers and makes correct loan decisions instantly.

-TurnKey Pay Later – Transformer
+TurnKey Pay Later – Enterprise

-TurnKey Pay Later Transformer is a no-code modular platform that supports both consumer and business lending, allowing for multinational and multicurrency operations.
+TurnKey Pay Later Enterprise is a no-code modular platform that supports both consumer and business lending, allowing for multinational and multicurrency operations.
 It’s an end-to-end solution that can be used to solve any kind of lending automation challenge, business logic, decisioning flows, and can bring to life any complexity of credit products in minutes.
 The Transformer edition of the platform is made for unique business cases, yet it makes sure it has all the common modules and features preconfigured, and its time-to-market is second to none.
 No matter the business model or the scale of the operation – Enterprise can handle it.

 Final thoughts

-Even fly now pay later is a thing now.
+Even “fly now, pay later” is a thing now.
 We’re in the middle of a huge credit market redistribution.
 The struggle is going on to see who will own the point-of-sale finance.
 Who will have the privilege to extend credit to a customer and allow them to pay for a product or a service in installments.

 Will it be a traditional bank that implements a pay later program, an innovative lender like Affirm or Klarna, or will it be the business owner themselves?
 Will it be a few large providers or a myriad of in-house operations?